spuddermax/freecarver-mcp-pub/README.md

 # FreeCARVER MCP

 FreeCARVER MCP (Master Control Program) is a modern full-stack e-commerce management system built with React, TypeScript, and Node.js.
-This project serves as a personal portfolio piece, designed to explore and implement the latest AI development tools while mastering modern best practices in React, Node.js, PostgreSQL, and full-stack development.
+This project serves as a personal portfolio piece, designed by the author to explore and implement the latest AI development tools while mastering modern best practices in React, Node.js, PostgreSQL, and full-stack development, soley for his personal continuing education.

 ### It is a development tool in continuing development.
 Please note that it may be broken at any given moment.